artgris/MediaBundle/README.md

 **MediaType:**
 - `'conf' => 'yourconf'` (**required**) specifies a configuration defined in the FileManager.
 For more informations about media configurations, [refer to FileManagerBundle's documentation](https://github.com/artgris/FileManagerBundle#add-following-configuration-)
-- `'path_readonly' => false` prevents the user from manually changing the path (it only adds a "readonly" attribute to the corresponding HTML input)
+- `'readonly' => false` prevents the user from manually changing the path (it only adds a "readonly" attribute to the corresponding HTML input)
 - `'allow_crop' => true` allows the user to edit the image using [fengyuanchen/cropper](https://github.com/fengyuanchen/cropper)
 - `'crop_options' => array` if `allow_crop` is set to `true`, allows to specify extra crop options.
 The default options: